-When using SurveySay, all information about usage is automatically recorded, and the company maintains access to information such as: number of log-ins, data clicked on, user’s IP address, time spent on each page visited, and information about the user’s browser and platform.
+When using SurveySay, all information about usage is automatically recorded, and the company maintains access to information such as the number of log-ins, data clicked on, user’s IP address, time spent on each page visited, and information about the user’s browser and platform.
 Sometimes, additional pieces of information may be required in order to match consumers with additional survey opportunities.
-This information may include: age, consumer habits, information about hobbies and interests, employment status, and product ownership.
+This information may include age, consumer habits, information about hobbies and interests, employment status, and product ownership.

 How Does SurveySay Use Customers’ Personal Information?